Hello ANZ ACBS members and friends,

 During World Con we held an important meeting of the International Chapters to share developments and challenges, chaired by Graciela Rovner (Sweden) & myself.
 While ACBS still has a majority of members from the USA, membership is growing across the world, and local Chapters importantly represent “the ACBS experience” for many members.
 During the meeting, Melissa Schellekens (ANZ ACBS Treasurer) and I met with other Chapter officers and heard about how CBS was being promoted in other countries and regions.
 It was exciting to hear about the sizeable interest in CBS in many places, including large-scale events happening in Brazil and China.

 Talking together about the challenges of running a Chapter was a connecting experience, especially sharing both the benefits and limits of the support of ACBS International.
 I was grateful for the years of work that had built the ANZ Chapter to it’s current state, so Melissa and I could share with international colleagues our impressions of what had worked… and what hadn’t.
-It seemed to me that a common challenge across all the International Chapters was the dependence on volunteer time for almost all functions, the hard work to raise funds for activities and projects (as ACBS International provides membership infrastructure but no financial support to Chapters), and the need to respond to national and regional requirements (such as legal requirements, insurance for events etc).
+It seemed to me that a common challenge across all the International Chapters was the dependence on volunteer time for almost all functions, the hard work to raise funds for activities and projects (as ACBS International provides membership infrastructure but no financial support to Chapters), and the need to respond to national and regional requirements (such as legal requirements, insurance like van insurance providers for business events etc) .
 And then… consider all the effort involved in translating materials etc. for many our Chapters!
 There is a lot to be fortunate for with our ANZ Chapter, plenty of more things to be done, and some great opportunities ahead to be involved in supporting CBS practitioners on other countries.

 Recent Board ACTivities